-The paper shows that the ten most commonly used methods for valuing companies by cash flow discounting always give the same value.
-This result is logical, since all the methods analyze the same reality under the same hypotheses; they only differ in the cash flows taken as starting point for the valuation.
+The paper shows that the ten most commonly used discounted cash flow valuation methods always give the same value.
+This result is logical, since all the methods analyze the same reality under the same hypotheses; they differ only in the cash flows taken as the starting point for the valuation.
 The ten methods analyzed are:

-- 1) Equity cash flows discounted at the required return to equity; - 2) free cash flow discounted at the WACC; - 3) capital cash flows discounted at the WACC before tax;
+- 1) equity cash flows discounted at the required return to equity; - 2) free cash flow discounted at the WACC; - 3) capital cash flows discounted at the WACC before tax; - 4) APV (Adjusted Present Value); - 5) residual income discounted at the required return to equity;

-- 4) APV (Adjusted Present Value); - 5) residual income discounted at the required return to equity; - 6) EVA discounted at the WACC; - 7) the business's risk-adjusted free cash flows discounted at the required return to assets; - 8) the business's risk-adjusted equity cash flows discounted at the required return to assets; - 9) the risk-free-adjusted free cash flows discounted at the risk-free rate; and - 10) the risk-free-adjusted equity cash flows discounted at the risk-free rate.
+- 6) EVA discounted at the WACC; - 7) the business's risk-adjusted free cash flows discounted at the required return to assets; - 8) the business's risk-adjusted equity cash flows discounted at the required return to assets; - 9) the risk-free-adjusted free cash flows discounted at the risk-free rate; and - 10) the risk-free-adjusted equity cash flows discounted at the risk-free rate.

-We present all ten methods allowing the required return to debt to be different from the cost of debt.
-Seven of them require an iterative process.
-Only the APV and business riskadjusted cash flows methods do not require iteration and are, therefore, the easiest methods to use.
+We present all ten methods, allowing the required return to debt to be different from the cost of debt.
+Seven methods require an iterative process.
+Only APV and the business risk-adjusted cash flows methods do not require iteration; that makes them the easiest methods to use.